YoranBrondsema/yoranbrondsema/content/post/to-type-or-not-to-type-quantifying-detectable-bugs-in-javascript.md

 ---
-title: "To Type or Not to Type: Quantifying Detectable Bugs in Javascript"
+title: "Discussion of \"To Type or Not to Type: Quantifying Detectable Bugs in Javascript\""
 date: 2017-11-08T21:48:27-06:00
 slug: 'do-type-or-not-to-type-quantifying-detectable-bugs-in-javascript'
-tags: ["Javascript", "Papers", "Programming"]
+tags: ["Javascript", "Paper", "Programming"]
 ---

 Tonight I read an interesting paper entitled